THoulier/Chat-client-Serveur/README.md

 # Client/Server Chat

+A local chat application using a multitask TCP server.
+The main features implemented are :
+- private/public messages
+- file transfert
+- channel

 Installation
 ------------
 To install the application, you have to clone the repo and compile the files :